walkeralex81/piano-synth/README.md

 # piano-synth
-simple piano using html, css and JS
+simple piano using html, css and Js